Returns, Payments, Credits and Refunds

 What if I make a mistake and need to amend my tax return?

-If you need to make changes or corrections to a tax return, you should send an ‘amended return’ to the Department.
+If you need to make changes or corrections to a tax return for Modified Business or Commerce Tax, you should send an ‘amended return’ to the Department.
 This updated return should clearly show the adjustments you’re making.

 Use the following steps to amend your tax return: